unneon/icie/CONTRIBUTING.md

 Firstly, the build system was only tested on Linux.
 Using Windows Subsystem for Linux or MacOS should also work, but who knows.
 The built extension is cross-platform no matter where you're compiling.

 You will need a recent nightly build of the Rust programming language.
 The recommended installation method is [rustup](https://rustup.rs/).
 Make sure to select the nightly toolchain during installation.
 If you already have installed stable Rust via rustup or you have an outdated version, see [official documentation on updating and managing toolchains](https://doc.rust-lang.org/edition-guide/rust-2018/rustup-for-managing-rust-versions.html).
+The project really requires a recent version, so be sure to run `rustup update` before compiling.

 After that, install two tool sets required for WebAssembly development with `cargo install wasm-bindgen-cli wasm-pack`.
 Yet another tool is wasm-opt, which can be installed on recent Ubuntus with `sudo apt install binaryen` or compiled from [sources](https://github.com/WebAssembly/binaryen)(clone, cmake . && make && sudo make install).